-By the time Hurricane Katrina devastated New Orleans and dumped 20’ of water in the Sanger, the 4,000-seat atmospheric theater had already been modified several times, neglected and lost its lustre.
+By the time Hurricane Katrina devastated New Orleans and dumped 20 feet of water in the Sanger, the 4,000-seat atmospheric theater had already been modified several times, neglected, and lost its luster.
 But the $52M restoration and renovation of the Saenger Theatre, beginning in 2011, would become a success story for recovery.

 Working with longtime collaborators ACE Theatrical Group and Martinez & Johnson, EverGreene restored the opulent interior of the Italian courtyard-inspired auditorium and grand lobby.
 Our work began by completing a Historic Finishes Investigation and Analysis that revealed the original colors and finishes which were mocked up for review and approval by the design team and State Historic Preservation Officer.
-Once approved, EverGreene restored of the flat and ornamental plaster, decorative paint, gilding, and specialty finishes including faux finished plaster walls that resemble 17th century Italian stone.
-Iridescent paint colors were used to recreate the “sky” – which has twinkling lights, clouds and a rising & setting sun – and the walls.
+Once approved, EverGreene cleaned the marble and restored the flat and ornamental plaster, decorative paint, gilding, and specialty finishes.
+The ceiling colors were selected to recreate the “sky” – which has twinkling lights, clouds, and a rising and setting sun – and the walls.

 The Saenger reopened in September 2013.